 U.S. Government Resources

-- Export.gov: Brings together resources from across the U.S. Government to assist American businesses in planning their international sales strategies and succeed in today’s global marketplace.
+- Trade.gov: Brings together resources from across the U.S. Government to assist American businesses in planning their international sales strategies and succeed in today’s global marketplace.
 Export.gov also hosts information on the National Export Initiative.

 - Export-Import Bank of the U.S.: This is the official export credit agency of the United States.